FedeSCode/FoodApp/README.md

 ## 🧐 About <a name = "about"></a>

-FoodTime cest une aplicatin de cuisine devellope dans un projet de Web pour ma licence informatique
+FoodTime c'est une application de cuisine développe dans un projet de Web pour ma licence informatique

 ## 🏁 Getting Started <a name = "getting_started"></a>